ltgcgo/docs/src/matrix/README.md

 As Discord began requiring expiring HMAC validations on media attachments, the Discord bridge now switches to an active proxying approach, before reuploading/re-serving re-encoded optimized media attachments becomes viable.
 Files delivered via this new approach will be served at `dma.ltgc.cc`.

 ### Passive Discord media proxy
 Due to [MSC3860](https://github.com/matrix-org/matrix-spec-proposals/pull/3860) being unsupported on homeservers without conformation of the [Matrix 1.7 specification](https://github.com/matrix-org/synapse/issues/15661), homeservers will not recognize `discord-media.mau.dev`, the public redirecting Discord media repo.
-To circumvent this, we offer a custom cached Discord media proxy at `dmr.ltgc.cc` instead for use of bridges, however it will likely be shut down to public access if we notice it getting abused.
+To circumvent this, we offer a custom cached Discord media proxy at `dmr.ltgc.cc` instead for use with bridges, however it will likely be shut down to public access if we notice it getting abused.

 After Discord implemented expirations on media attachment links with HMAC validation, the media proxy now only serves non-attachment files, like avatars, stickers and custom emojis.
 Since passive media proxy is less costly to run than active media proxies, it's used whenever possible.